pearsonlab/pupil/README.md

 tstatus.m is a function similar to check_status.m but instead it prints to the command window the actual state of laptop to tobii connection.
 Run this file to check what exact state of connection tobii is in.
 Whether it is connecting, connnected, calibrating, etc.

+work_tetio_testerdarktest.m is the latest version of the SDK compatible testerdarktest.m file.
+It calibrates and executes testerdarktest.m.
+(In progress)